PortlandMagicNight/2016-8-31-sokoban/README.md

 Much thanks to Bright Night and San Diego Magic Night for dreaming up the idea.

 Questions or comments?

 magicnight at notch8workspace.com

-(Note: These levels are Copyrighted by Thinking Rabbit.
-You may play them but not profit from them in any way.)